 - The same information as in 2), but for light reflected from port 2 (S22a2).

-OK, time for a short video clip.
-This is a two-port network – it could be a connector or a filter – and this is what happens to a sine wave at just one frequency, described as S-Parameters.
+Okay, time for a short video.
+This is a two-port network – it could be a connector or a filter – and this is what happens to a sine wave at just one frequency, described as Scattering Parameters.
 An S-Parameter model contains a set of parameters for a large number of frequencies that cover the frequency content of a fast digital signal.